 Find common ground where both parties can agree on the price.

 If they deny your rate, make them understand the entire property valuation process so they can get on board, and it’s a win-win for both parties.

 13. Calculating taxes and other deductibles

-Solution: You need to take property tax, escrow charges, application fee, warranty into consideration before finalizing the price of any of your listing.
-You can create a chart explaining all the taxes so even the seller or buyer is aware of them.
+You need to consider property tax, escrow charges, application fees, and warranty before finalizing the price of any of your listings.

 14. Dealing with tons of rejections